-(3) Liquidity
+(4) Liquidity

-The Company generated net loss allocable to common stockholders of \$2,337,000 for the three months ended March 31, 2011 and a loss of \$9,328,000 for the year ended December 31, 2010.
-At March 31, 2011, our working capital deficit was \$8,500,000.
-Management believes that our current cash and expected license fees should fund our expected burn rate into the first quarter of 2012.
-We are a party to a \$5.5 million promissory note due on September 13, 2011.
-While our plan is to extend the due date of this note, if we are unable to do so we may not have sufficient capital to continue our operations.
+The Company generated net loss allocable to common stockholders of \$5,332,000 for the three months ended March 31, 2012 and a loss of \$4,306,000 for the year ended December 31, 2011.
+At March 31, 2012, our working capital deficit was \$10,136,000.
+As of March 31, 2012, we had one secured note outstanding in the principal amount of \$2,750,000.
+The note is due on September 13, 2012.
+Management believes that our current cash, revenues from MuGard sales and expected license fees should fund our expected burn rate into the third quarter of 2012.
 We will require additional funds to continue operations.
 These funds are expected to come from the future sales of equity and/or license agreements.
 If we are unable to obtain adequate capital funding in the future or enter into future license agreements for our products, we may not be able to continue as a going concern, which would have an adverse effect on our business and operations, and investors' investment in us may decline.

-(4) Fair Value of Financial Instruments
+(5) Fair Value of Financial Instruments

-The carrying value of cash, cash equivalents, receivables, accounts payable and accruals approximate fair value due to the short maturity of these items.
-The carrying value of the convertible long-term debt is at book value which approximates the fair value as the interest rate is at market value.
+The carrying value of cash equivalents, receivables, accounts payable and accruals approximate fair value due to the short maturity of these items.
+The carrying value of the secured debt is at book value which does not bear a market rate of interest.
+Management believes based on its current financial position that it could not obtain comparable amounts of third party financing, and as such cannot estimate the fair value of the secured debt.
+None of these instruments are held for trading purposes.